mikaib/genesis/Documentation/Concepts/Buffers.md

 buffer.setPartialData(data, size, offset);
 ```

-These functions expect `GsManagedBufferData` for the data, which is an abstract that supports:
+These functions expect `GsManagedData` for the data, which is an abstract that supports:
 - `Array<cpp.Float32>`: For float data.
 - `Array<Int>`: For integer data.
-- `Bytes`: For raw data.

 This type will only point to the data and will not copy it by itself.
 Only when you call `setData` or `setPartialData` will the data be copied to the buffer (on the GPU).

-`GsManagedBufferData` does not support `Array<Float>`, this is because a cast to `Array<cpp.Float32>` is required which copies the data.
+`GsManagedData` does not support `Array<Float>`, this is because a cast to `Array<cpp.Float32>` is required which copies the data.

 ## Buffer Types
 There are currently two types of buffers in Genesis: